 A new class of Transmission outages called “Tentative” would be available for submission.

 Tentative Outages would be accepted after an automated screening process that uses static outage sensitivity factors.
-Tentative Outage submitters would receive approval or rejection at the time of the submission.
+Tentative Outage submitters would receive conditional approval or rejection at the time of the submission.

 Tentative outages would have to be submitted with more than 100 days’ notice.